cosmos/sdk-tutorials/academy/my-own-chain/play-game.md

 The player does not need to be explicitly added as a field in the message because the player **is** implicitly the signer of the message.
 Name the object `PlayMove`.

-Unlike when creating the game, you may want to return more than just a game ID.
-You might want to return:
+Unlike when creating the game, you want to return:

 * The game ID again.
 Call this field `idValue`.
 * The captured piece, if any.
 Call the fields `capturedX` and `capturedY`.